maurogestoso/maurogestoso.github.io/src/posts/app-idea-book-a-week.md

 date: 2025-09-23
 tags: software, books
 ---
+Update: This post is a stupid idea.
+[I wrote a counter explaining why](/posts/a-counter-to-my-app-idea/).

 I love the little boost of motivation finishing a book gives you.
 Since I read more than one book at a time (usually 2, nothing crazy), I try to have an even cadence of finishing books to "ride the wave" of motivation.
 I think this is a neat idea in theory, but in practice it rarely happens.
 Mostly because my reading habit is all over the place (it's called having a baby).